Insulated and Non-sparking tools - A prerequisite for steel industry

-Demand for steel in India is growing @ 7% per annum.
-We are the second largest producer of Steel and largest producer of Sponge steel in the world.
+Demand for steel in India is growing at 7% per annum.
+We are the second-largest producer of Steel and largest producer of Sponge steel in the world

-India has passed the National Steel Policy in 2017 which has laid the road map for the growth of the steel sector.
+India passed the National Steel Policy in 2017 which has laid the roadmap for the growth of the steel sector.
 Main aim is to build India’s crude steel capacity to 300 MT by 2030.
 This in itself requires huge investment in terms of capital as well as direct and indirect employment opportunities.
-As we build this capacity, safety of the people employed will be critical in achieving this target.
+As we build this capacity, the safety of the people employed will be critical in achieving this target.

 Explosive Gases (Rich in Hydrogen and Methane)

-As per the safety guideline explosive gases are present through a steel plant and pose the following risks:
+As per the safety guideline, explosive gases are present throughout a steel plant and pose the following risks:

 Fire & Explosion

-Steel Plants stores & handles number of flammable chemicals like tar, naphtha, benzol, fuel gases, oils, LPG, Propane, Oxygen etc. which possess potential fire & explosion hazards.
-Hot metal/ slag sparks, welding sparks, electrical short circuiting etc. can also lead to fire in surrounding areas if combustible materials are present.
+Steel Plants stores & handle a number of flammable chemicals like tar, naphtha, Benzol, fuel gases, oils, LPG, Propane, Oxygen etc. which possess potential fire & explosion hazards.
+Hot metal/slag sparks, welding sparks, electrical short-circuiting, etc. can also lead to fire in surrounding areas if combustible materials are present.

 Confined spaces